malvinpahlevi/crypto-epuskesmas/README.md

 # crypto-epuskesmas
 this project build for my final report bachelor degrees in Budi Luhur University

-its tell about encrypted reporting electronical medical health on database with AES256 algorithm Case at UPT.
+its tell about encrypted reporting electronical medical health on database with AES256 algorithm.
+Case at UPT.
 Puskesmas Larangan Utara

 Specification Software: